 While climate change causes heat waves and drought, it is also responsible for floods.
 In February 2022, extra-tropical cyclone Eunice ravaged northern and central Europe with strong winds and storms.
-This devastating weather front caused the death of 16 people and US\$4.3 billion in economic damage in Belgium, Germany, Ireland, electricity, while flights, ferries, and rail services were disrupted both in the United Kingdom and Germany.
+This devastating weather front caused the death of 16 people and US\$4.3 billion in economic damage in Belgium, Germany, Ireland, the Netherlands, Poland, and the United Kingdom.
+Amongst many other consequences, thousands of people were left without electricity, while flights, ferries, and rail services were disrupted both in the United Kingdom and Germany.
 And this was not an isolated case.
 According to a study published by Iop Science, in addition to North America, Europe is also now experiencing extratropical cyclones with intense precipitation.
 This phenomenon is expected to increase threefold by the end of the century unless greenhouse gasses are contained.
-And the the fact that cyclones are responsible for large-scale flooding causing serious damage to infrastructure and significant economic loss.
+And the forecast is particularly alarming in view of the fact that cyclones are responsible for large-scale flooding causing serious damage to infrastructure and significant economic loss.